 Most CrossFit clocks are resistant to dirt, sweat, and even water in some cases.
 Of course, they won’t be completely resistant towards the things we just mentioned, but they will be resistant enough so you can continue using the timer without worrying.
 How resistant the clock is will be marked with the IP Code.
 This code is consisted out of one or two numbers, and a letter.
 These numbers tell you just how resistant the clock is to dirt, sweat, and water.
 The higher the number is, the more resistant the clock will be, so aim for higher numbers!
 But, make sure that you care well for your clock no matter how high the rating is, and it will last even longer!

 If you never used a CrossFit clock before, you might even wonder how useful the clock really is, and whether it’s a worthy investment.
 We’re here to tell you that you should definitely try the clocks out!
 They have many features that will make exercising even easier, and you will be able to time your session correctly, so you reap the most benefits out of your work out.
-We hope our guide has helped you understand CrossFit clocks better, and that you will have fun using your CrossFit clock!
+We hope our guide has helped you understand this CrossFit gear piece better, and that you will have fun using your CrossFit clock!

 Frequently Asked Questions